Need to Know

 After continuing on Tarryall Road for a while longer, at Matukat Road, #211, turn left.
 Follow this gravel road as it skirts the peaks of the wilderness, offering many distant views.
 It changes to Goose Creek Road but remains #211.
 Turn left at Stoney Pass Road #560 just before the road down to Cheesman Reservoir.

 At Wellington Reservoir, it becomes Wellington Lake Road #105.
 Continue on.
 Just past Windy Peak Outdoor Lab, you'll find the Colorado Trail Segment 4 parking area.
+From this parking area and along the official Colorado Trail to Kenosha Pass, ebikes are not permitted.
+(Ebikes however are permitted on this detour for the first 72 miles, as this portion of the detour is 100% on motorized legal dirt roads.)
 Turn right to continue on the Colorado Trail away from the wilderness to Kenosha Pass.

 Shared By: jeff parker